ConstantinoSchillebeeckx/chickenkitchen/README.md

 - Each *company* or *account* gets their own database name
 - Each table always has a history counterpart
-- Each table requires:
+- Each table must at a minimum have a primary key.
-  1. first column must be named _UID, be an INT, auto increment, be a primary key,  and have the comment ` {"column_format": "hidden"}`
 - Each history table requires:
   1. same name as data table counterpart, but with appended '_history'
   2. same columns as data table counterpart